emersion/.github/CONTRIBUTING.md

 ## Review

 Smaller changes might be merged with little fanfare, but larger changes will require more time and effort to review.
+Some patches might be rejected, for instance because a new feature is deemed undesirable.

 Splitting patches properly into commits (see above) can help a lot reduce review time.
 Please feel free to bump your patch by pinging me every two weeks or so without activity.

 If you do get asked to revise the patches, please bear in mind the notes above.
 You should use `git rebase -i` to make revisions, so that your patches follow